Police corruption: Latvia

 Police corruption in Latvia is more prevalent than it is in other EU states.
 According to Transparency International, Latvia has a Corruption Perception Index score of 4.9 out of ten, indicating a high level of perceived corruption.
-Particularly concerning is that the judiciary and police received high scores (out of five) for public perceptions of corruption, being 3.2 and 3.3 respectively.
+Particularly concerning is that the judiciary and police received high scores (out of five) for public perceptions of corruption, being 3.2 and 3.3, respectively.
 Political parties and the legislature received scores of 4 and 3.7.

 Police and customs have been identified as corruption hotspots in Latvia, with a majority (58%) of Latvians regarding it as widespread.
-In particular, road police has one of the lowest ratings for perceived honesty and integrity and is considered more corrupt than any other government institution.
-This stems from the common practice of demanding bribes, for example at traffic stops.
-In these situations a person has little option other than to pay the bribe (and thus avoid a fine or more severe penalty).
+In particular, the road police have one of the lowest ratings for perceived honesty and integrity and are considered more corrupt than any other government institution.
+This stems from the common practice of demanding bribes, for example, at traffic stops.
+In these situations, a person has little option other than to pay the bribe (and thus avoid a fine or more severe penalty).
 The motivations for corruption are not entirely clear.
 Public officials point to low salaries, which may explain a significant proportion of bribery incidents.
 However, other public institutions, such as the postal service, have significantly lower salaries than police or customs, yet much lower rates of bribery and corruption.
-Since 2000, highway police are not allowed to levy on-the-spot fines, which is likely to reduce the incidence of bribery in that context.
+Since 2000, highway police have not been allowed to levy on-the-spot fines, which is likely to reduce the incidence of bribery in that context.